MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/reference/includes/operator-last-x-fiscal-periods-description.md

-The value is within the last X (specified value) fiscal periods.
+The value is within the previous specified number of fiscal periods.